Seminal Emissions From Experience Machine In Motion

 The more forcing, the more trouble.

-Whether heavy or light, wet or dry, fast or slow, everything has its own nature already within it, which cannot be violated without causing difficulties.
+Whether hot or cold, wet or dry, fast or slow, everything has its own nature already within it, which cannot be violated without causing difficulties.

 The world is not a setter of traps but a teacher of valuable lessons.